ldunham1/coding_guidelines/README.md

 ![Python-Image](https://www.python.org/static/community_logos/python-logo-master-v3-TM-flattened.png)

 ## Introduction:
-These guidelines have been designed for Python by <ins>non-programmers</ins> using contextual logic and readability.
+These guidelines have been designed for writing Python code as Technical Artist/Animator.
+It focuses on contextual logic and readability from the experiences of managing multiple code bases and teams.

 Remember, they are **Guidelines** <ins>not</ins> **Rules**.
 The goal is to improve code readability and stability using logical reasoning and consistency and not to "check boxes" (ala "pep8-ers").